Geology of the Rocky Mountains

 The geology of the Rocky Mountains is that of a discontinuous series of mountain ranges with distinct geological origins.
 Collectively these make up the Rocky Mountains, a mountain system that stretches from Northern British Columbia through central New Mexico and which is part of the great mountain system known as the North American Cordillera.

 The rocky cores of the mountain ranges are, in most places, formed of pieces of continental crust that are over one billion years old.
 In the south, an older mountain range was formed 300 million years ago, then eroded away.
 The rocks of that older range were reformed into the Rocky Mountains.

-The Rocky Mountains took shape during an intense period of plate tectonic activity that resulted in much of the rugged landscape of the western North America.
+The Rocky Mountains took shape during an intense period of plate tectonic activity that resulted in much of the rugged landscape of western North America.
 The Laramide orogeny, about 80–55 million years ago, was the last of the three episodes and was responsible for raising the Rocky Mountains.
-Subsequent erosion by glaciers has created the current form of the mountains.
+Subsequent erosion by glaciers has produced the current form of the mountains.

-Ancestral rock

-The rocks in the Rocky Mountains were formed before the mountains were raised by tectonic forces.
-The oldest rock is Precambrian metamorphic rock that forms the core of the North American continent.
-There is also Precambrian sedimentary argillite, dating back to 1.7 billion years ago.
-During the Paleozoic, western North America lay underneath a shallow sea, which deposited many kilometers of limestone and dolomite.